MikeTannenbaum/digital-garden-jekyll-template/_notes/Learn in public.md

 [[Digital Mind Garden]]s are taking off as the latest way to connect ideas both for yourself and in collaboration with others.
 This site is an example of one.

+[[Tools for managing information overload—and improving your thinking—are on the rise]], which has led to community developing around the tools and philosophy.

 Personally I’m using this as my way of [[build a body of work]].
 Like most things I do it’s a giant experiment.
 Time will tell how it’s received…